 Proposed:

 An AP or PCP may include an Antenna Sector ID Pattern element in Power Save Configuration Response and Probe Response frames transmitted to a non-AP and non-PCP STA.
-If a non-AP and non-PCP STA uses the information contained in the Antenna Sector ID Pattern element received from its AP or PCP, then during the BTI of an awake BI, the STA might stay awake just to receive DMG Beacon frames transmitted through specific DMG antenna and sector and switch to doze state during other periods in the BTI.
+If a non-AP and non-PCP STA uses the information contained in the Antenna Sector ID Pattern element received from its AP or PCP, then during the BTI of an A-BI, the STA might stay awake just to receive DMG Beacon frames transmitted through specific DMG antenna and sector and switch to doze state during other periods in the BTI.

 2001.42